zen2arc/huawei-honor-bootloader-bruteforce/README.md

 This will most likely only work on European versions, because these only use numbers in the bootloader unlock code.

-Currently is in testing on the device (Russian region)
+Currently confirmed working on the device (Russian region)
 - Honor 7A DUA-L22

 ## Instructions